 What is Dual Diagnosis?

 There is no easy answer to this question.
 That’s because no two dual diagnosis cases are the same!
 If you break down the dual word diagnosis, there’s a clue to its meaning.
-Dual means “two,” which means that dual diagnosis happens when someone who has two co-occurring disorders, at one time.
-But that doesn’t say that every dual diagnosis is easy to decode!
+Dual means “two,” which means that dual diagnosis happens in someone who has two co-occurring diagnosed disorders, at one time.
+But that doesn’t say that every dual diagnosis is easy to decode.

 What is Dual Diagnosis More Accurately Called?

 Nowadays, dual diagnoses are more accurately called co-occurring disorders according to the webpage: “Substance Abuse and Mental Health Services Administration” (SAMHSA).

 Many people still say, “I have a dual diagnosis.”
 According to SAMHSA’s 2014 National Survey on Drug Use and Health (NSDUH) (PDF | 3.4 MB), about 7.9 million adults in the United States had co-occurring disorders (or “dual diagnoses”) in 2014.

 What Two Disorders Occur With Dual Diagnosis?

 This is also a tricky question, even though a dual diagnosis means there are two co-occurring disorders.
 But, which two disorders are these referring to?
 Well, dual disorders consist of two main categories: (1) substance abuse disorders, and (2) the co-occurring mental health disorders.
 Plus, each one of these two dual diagnoses’ types includes multiple diseases, which adds up to more possible combinations.

 So, Dual Diagnosis = One Mental + One Addiction Disorder?